MathematicGuy/RemoteObsidian/Project Skin/_Focus/SQL & DataBase/SQL/SQL Code.md

 ```sql
 Select (309 + 517 + 304 + 282) / 6366.0; --without .0 nothing will appear
 ```
++ !
+Cannot use Aggregate functions in WHERE clause.
+(The example below will cause Error)
+	Ex: select * from employees where salary > AVG(salary) GROUP BY employee_id

 Create Data Base